Monday, June 10, 2024

 We are given diamonds, they occur naturally.
 We cut facets into these increasing their brilliance.
 It's not a thankless task; its just something we do as co-creators.
 Also occurring naturally are wheat kernels.
 With these we make bread.
 Our unending task is to cut facets and make bread, and follow our conscience.
 Do this gladly for the glory of God.
 The more one surrenders the more one enjoys a valid partnership with the Divine Creative Spirit.
 Sentient life, too, occurs naturally.
 Beauty, Truth, Love, Liberty, Justice, Wisdom are like a diamond's facets.
 The more these are cultivated and increased the greater the shining forth of the spark of the divine in each person as a center of pure consciousness.

 Intuitively obvious, easy to see there is only one Ultimate Reality, one Universe - in spite of multiverse theories - and that it follows it is non-dual.
 Its said all perceived multiplicity is illusion.
 Allowed.
 The illusion leads us to realize primacy of an underlying reality, substratum, which is supra real, above the illusion.
 Good.
 Who sees this?
 What is seen?
 What is relation of seer, seeing, seen?
-Patanjali - and this writer likes this notion - names the Seer Drsta and states when not established in its own right it assimilates with embodied beings, Jivas.
+Patanjali - and this writer likes this notion - names the Seer Drsta and states when not established in its own right assimilates with embodied beings, Jivas.
 But, how should we live?
 Is it possible to live as a one, an embodied being, and at the same time do that from the standpoint of the Ultimate Reality - to live in the finite from the perspective of the infinite?
 And!
 Does it matter?
 And!
 If it does, how?
 As co-creators it is our duty to come to terms with this.

 Excuse me, while I kiss the sky.

 Footnote: A moment to introduce something about the Hebrews.
 Hebrew, I've learned, originally meant "donkey driver".
 In other words, caravaneer.
 This was before camel caravans.
 So, these people of old were traders whose commerce took them across the known world.
-They went to the East, Certainly.
+They went to the East, certainly.
 Also, I've learned that the use of camels for this purpose was, at the time, a great innovation and even greater wealth followed on that development.
 So, the patriarch of the Abrahamic religions, Abraham, was a donkey driver, a Hebrew.
 Its said he was actually the first Hebrew.
 He, or his kind, were also likely to have been the first to share the religions, philosophy of the time back and forth from East to West.

 So, I did do the laundry.
 And, that Tea, I can report, I think, there is none sweeter than that taken from the empty cup.